Chocolate Covered Strawberries are the perfect fancy treat, and they are surprisingly easy to make with just two ingredients.

 - Stir the chocolate vigorously until it is completely melted, then add the remaining third of the chocolate a little at a time, stirring until completely melted each time.

-- When the chocolate pieces are no. longer easily melting, stop adding more.
-If you have a few chunks in there that won't melt, scoop them out, don't reheat the chocolate as this will undo the tempering.
+- When the chocolate pieces are no longer easily melting, stop adding more.
+If you have a few chunks in there that won't melt, scoop them out, and don't reheat the chocolate, as this will undo the tempering.

 - Drizzle a little chocolate onto some parchment paper to test if it is properly tempered (it should set within 1-2 minutes).